समस्थितिः / Samasthitiḥ

 9. Tadasana Teaches us About the Subtle, Energetic Body.

-Because Tadasana is a relatively simple pose that is immediately accessible to everyone with normal mobility, it allows to fine-tune and deepen our understanding of the body not only on a physical level but on an energetic one as well.
+Because Mountain Pose is a relatively simple pose that is immediately accessible to everyone with normal mobility, it allows us to fine-tune and deepen our understanding of the body not only on a physical level but on an energetic one as well.
 A mindful practice of Tadasana will teach us to recognize how the energetic sensations and the flow of energy in our body mirror our emotional and mental states and vice versa.

 10. Tadasana Teaches us How to Bring Meditation Into Everyday Life.